casey/filepack/README.md

 Lints
 -----

-`filepack create` supports a optional lints that can be enabled with:
+`filepack create` supports optional lints that can be enabled with:

 ```
 filepack create --deny all